A Message to our Admitted Students

 Congratulations!
 You were accepted to the top public school of public health.
 You’re special!
 We are a very selective school.
 That you were accepted here means we are confident that you can succeed here.

 Students love Chapel Hill; it is a great place to live.
 Like our School, the town offers an accessible, warm, welcoming community.
-I hope you plan to enroll here.
+I hope you’ll enroll at Gillings.

 These relationships help in getting jobs later.
-Ninety percent of our students either have jobs in their fields or are continuing their education six months after graduation.
+96% percent of our students either have jobs in their fields or are continuing their education six months after graduation.

 We hope you will pick UNC, but there are many good schools of public health.
 Wherever you go, best wishes for a healthy life and a wonderful career in public health.
 The world needs you!